alteringres/JsChainTaskDelayed/README.md

 # JsChainTaskDelayed

-Library which facilitate task which must run with a delay after previous tasks has finished, in a tree structure
+It is used to run tasks which must wait a certain time after the previous has finished.

-It is used to run tasks which must wait a certain time after the previous has finished, and each of those processes can have children which must be executed one after the other, when a a certain time passed after previous child run.
+Each of those processes can have children which must be executed one after the other, when a a certain time passed after previous child run.
 Now, this structure is actually a tree, where each task can have subTasks.